adlawson/php-reform/README.md

  2. Intuitive to use by both backend and frontend developers
  3. Clean, easy to follow code with no hidden "magic"

+The framework comes with basic views for rendering forms and individual elements, but the focus is on allowing frontend developers to create the form views just as they do with any other markup.

 ###Core concepts

  - Attribute  `DOM element attributes that can be easily attached to elements`